shellbombs/shellbombs.github.io/_posts/2017-8-12-install-xen.md

 <h6 id="1.2">1.2 Install xen tools</h6>

-xen has many toolstack which can be used to manage VMs. xl is the default tools. to install xl-tools. type:
+xen has many toolstack which can be used to create and manage VMs. xl is the default tools. to install xl-tools. type:
 ```
 apt-get install xen-tools
 ```